ewoodhead/activeusers/README.md

 # activeusers
-List users with running processes
+List users with running processes on a Linux system.

+System users are not shown by default.
+Run with the option `-a` or `--all` if you actually do want to see them.